epics-modules/modbus/_sources/creating_driver.rst.txt

 After creating the asynIPPort or asynSerialPort driver, the next step is to add the asyn "interpose interface" driver.
-This driver takes the device-independent Modbus frames and adds or removes the communication-link specific information for the TCP, RTU, or ASCII link protocols.
+This driver takes the device-independent Modbus frames and adds or removes the communication-link specific information for the TCP, UDP, RTU, or ASCII link protocols.
 The interpose driver is created with the command:

 ::